squinkylabs/SquinkyVCV/docs/filter.md

 The standard way to emulate the Moog filer is to use four one pole lowpass filters in a row, and put a non-linear saturator in between each one.
 Usually the tanh function is used for the saturator as it is a very good model of how the transistors in the Moog filter saturate.

-Then, to realize the correct frequency response digitally, it is  implemented as Zero Delay Filter, or by using a standard filter oversampling.
+Then, to realize the correct frequency response digitally, it is  implemented as Zero Delay Filter, or by uses standard filter oversampling.

 We started with this standard high quality emulation.
 We chose oversampling is it let us implement some of the extra features more easily.